open-pv/.github/profile/README.md

 ## Open Source Initiative

-We believe in the power of collaboration and knowledge sharing, hence we make our codebase open source, step by step.
-This means that developers and researchers will have the opportunity to contribute to the project, improve its functionalities, and adapt it to their specific needs.
+We believe in the benefits of collaboration and knowledge sharing, hence we make our codebase open source, step by step.
+This means that developers and researchers will have the opportunity to contribute to the project and adapt it to their specific needs.

 ## Funding